charlesm93/charlesm93.github.io/_pages/about.md

 to the life and physical sciences.
 The search for robust techniques to build, fit, and criticize models has led me to Bayesian statistics and its computational implementations.
-I find that many modern problems require an interdisciplinary approach, which is why I enjoy collaborating with experts from various disciplines.

-I'm best known as a developer of the probabilistic programing language [Stan](http://mc-stan.org/) and the co-creator of [Torsten](https://github.com/metrumresearchgroup/Torsten), an extension of Stan for pharmacometrics applications.
+I'm best known as a developer of the probabilistic programing language [Stan](http://mc-stan.org/) and the co-creator of [Torsten](https://github.com/metrumresearchgroup/Torsten), an extension of Stan for biomedical applications.
 You can find out more by browsing this website or looking at my [CV](http://charlesm93.github.io/files/charlesm-2018.pdf).